yuichiinumaru/golden-armada/README.md

 # CodeSwarm

-CodeSwarm is a multi-agent coding system orchestrated by the [Agno](https://agno.com) framework (formerly Phidata).
+CodeSwarm is a multi-agent coding system orchestrated by the [Agno](https://agno.com) framework.

 ## Prerequisites